helm/community/hips/hip-00xx-sequencing.md

 ## Specification

 At a high level, allow Chart Developers to assign named dependencies to both their Helm templated resources and Helm chart dependencies that Helm then uses to generate a deployment sequence at installation time.

+For Helm CLI, the `--wait` flag will enable sequencing where resources are applied in groups of layers.
+SDK users will also be able to enable sequencing by setting a `Wait` boolean flag.
+Without this flag being enabled, resources will all be applied in one go.

 The following annotations would be added to enable this.

 *Additions to templates*
 - `helm.sh/layer`: Annotation to declare a layer that a given resource belongs to.
 Any number of resources can belong to a layer.
 A resource can only belong to one layer.